kagalle/objective-gentoo/gentoo_install_guide.rst

    a.
 Use ``lsblk`` and/or ``dmesg | grep "\(sd[a-z]\)\|scsi [0-9]"`` to determine the drive to install to
    #.
 Use ``gdisk`` to partition the drive
    #.
 Use ``mkfs.fat -F 32`` to create boot/efi partition.
-If the machine already has an EFI partition, then it should be used for the gentoo install - and no new boot/EFI partition needs to be made.
+If the machine already has an EFI partition, then it should be used for the Gentoo install - and no new boot/EFI partition needs to be made.
 Just be sure to have a backup of that partition (and ideally all other existing partitions that are to be kept).
 The 1 GB size is sufficient for booting multiple systems, though 200 MB is enough for the Gentoo install.
    #.
 Use ``mkfs.ext4`` to create root and home partitions.
 The ``xfs`` format is now preferred over using ext4 - adjust as desired.
    #.
 Use ``mkswap`` to create swap partition